SeanTyson/pythlings/README.md

 Tell me if something is broken and I'll fix it.
 Tell me if something is wrong and I'll correct it.
 This isn't ready for general use.

+Each file is a 'program' and a lesson - there's an introductory file about setting up python and following the lessons but it's pretty simple
+Read the code comments, fiddle with and fix the code accordingly, tell me if something is awry.